-(Same as ELC-91) Fundamentals of Solar Energy
+Fundamentals of Solar Energy

 Description: This course is for students interested in a career in the solar industry.
 The fundamental principles and functions of photovoltaic industry will be introduced along with the planning, installation and maintenance of all necessary components for a photovoltaic system.
 The transmission and distribution of electric power will be reviewed and basic concepts of electricity, identification, functions and operations of components will be surveyed.
-54 hours lecture.
+36 hours lecture; 54 hours lab.
+(Letter Grade, or Pass/No Pass option.)